Trump reverses threat to shut down US government

 The bill provided $1.6 billion for border security and construction or repair of nearly 100 miles (160 kilometers) of border fencing, but that was far less than Trump had been seeking.

-It leaves intact funding for women's health provider Planned Parenthood, a target of relentless criticism from pro-life Republicans.
+It leaves intact funding for women's health provider Planned Parenthood, a target of relentless criticism from anti-abortion Republicans.

-But it set aside the issue of the so-called "Dreamers," migrants brought illegally to America as children who were protected under Obama-era regulation.
+But it set aside the issue of the so-called "Dreamers," immigrants brought illegally to America as children who were protected under Obama-era regulation.

 Trump himself cancelled the de facto amnesty -- known as DACA -- but has repeatedly tried to pin the blame on Democrats.